nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

 ## 8. Glossary

-* Article - an object that is meant to represent and have characterisitcs of a news/website article
+* Article - an object that contains the metadata of a news/website article
-* Job - a technology related employment
+* Job - an object that contains the metadata about opportunities/questions about technology related jobs.
 * Note - an object that holds additional information about a certain topic that does not fit under article or job description.
 * Extract - refers to additional information you would like to add to certain article, job, or note object.